 Interference and other transmission issues will also affect the audio quality of such phones.

-So, then, with these limitations, there’s really no need for a high-end studio-grade microphone, anyway.
-That being said, let’s move on with this article to better understand why telephone/cell phone microphones sound so bad.
+So, then, with these limitations, there's really no need for a high-end studio-grade microphone, anyway.
+That being said, let's move on with this article to understand better why telephone/cell phone microphones sound so bad.

 Causes Of Poor Sound Quality In Cell Phone Microphones

-Cell phones use small, omnidirectional electret condenser microphones or confined in less-than-ideal housings or MEMS microphones.
+Cell phones use small, omnidirectional electret condenser microphones confined in less-than-ideal housings or MEMS microphones.
 These minute microphones are designed to operate under very little power and fit nicely into the cell phone’s circuitry.

-As an omnidirectional microphone, they are capable of picking up sound equally from all directions.
+As omnidirectional microphones, they are capable of picking up sound equally from all directions.
 This works great when the only sound is that of your voice.
 However, when the microphone detects other strong sounds, such as heavy winds or loud music, coming from another direction, your voice can become lost in an assortment of noise.

 To expand on this, a few other factors may cause poor results in a cell phone microphone.

 Distance From Microphone

 Cell phones are engineered to expect the speaker to be a certain distance away from the microphone.
 For example, when the phone is in handset mode, it expects that the phone will be held next to the speaker’s face.

 When it is in hands-free mode, it expects the microphone to be about 25 centimetres away from the speaker’s face.